A very warm welcome to St Joseph’s Catholic Primary School and Footsteps Nursery website. Thank you for virtually visiting us!

-On behalf of all the staff and governors, I would like to warmly welcome you to St Joseph’s Catholic Primary School and Footsteps Nursery.
-Our school and Nursery is situated a short walk away from the town centre of Bracknell-Forest.
-It serves the Parish of St Joseph’s and St. Margaret Clitherow’s in the Diocese of Portsmouth and is maintained in partnership with the Bracknell-Forest Local Authority.
+St Joseph’s is one-form entry primary school situated just north of Bracknell town centre, off Larges Lane and down Gipsy Lane – just a short walk away from the town centre.
+Our school serves the Parish of St Joseph’s and St. Margaret Clitherow in the Diocese of Portsmouth and is maintained in partnership with Bracknell Forest Local Authority.

 We see God at the centre of the day-to-day life of the school and this is expressed through the concern and respect we have for the efforts and achievements of everyone.
-We value and develop the qualities of each unique individual and strive to enable all to live the life God created them for by ensuring:
+We value and develop the qualities of each unique individual and strive to enable all to live the life God created them for.

-Our behaviours are underpinned by the gospel values of service, sacrifice, truth. humility, integrity and justice.
+These behaviours are underpinned by the gospel values of humility, integrity service, sacrifice, truth, and justice.

 Our school seeks to develop the God-given gifts and talents of each pupil.
 We seek to form attitudes and values which are based on the gospel teaching and actions of Jesus Christ.
 We provide a large range of extra-curricular activities which promote the physical, creative, social, spiritual and intellectual development of the children.
 We encourage all in the school to learn to be the best they can be, both in their academic work and in their relationships.
 Service is at the heart of the school and we have taken to the heart our diocesan message to be true stewards of God’s creation by using our time, talents and treasure to serve God and one another.